-84Let us emphasize that Klein, Dyck, and Hurwitz are mathematicians who continued to research the topic of Riemann surfaces after 1882.
+89Let us emphasize that Klein, Dyck, and Hurwitz are mathematicians who continued to research the topic of Riemann surfaces after 1882.
 See [Friedman 2019, pp. 125-140].

-85Klein had already tackled the question of the link between a real algebraic curve f(x, y) = 0 and the Riemann surface that represents the algebraic function y, [Klein 1874b, 1876].
-In these papers, Klein clearly distinguished the genus, which he connected to curves, and the connectivity, which was reserved for Riemann surfaces.
-Another paper of the corpus was devoted to present a way to conceive a Riemann surface of connectivity 2p + 1 as an usual surface in space with p holes, [Clifford 1876]-Clifford did not use any specific name for the number p, there.
+90Klein had already tackled the question of the link between a real algebraic curve f(x, y) = 0 and the Riemann surface that represents the algebraic function y, [Klein 1874b, 1876].
+See [Parshall and Rowe 1994, pp. 168-169].
+In these papers (which belong to the part of the first cluster devoted to the links between projective geometry and topology), however, Klein still clearly distinguished the genus, which he used to talk about curves, and the connectivity, which was reserved for Riemann surfaces.
+Another paper of the corpus was devoted to present a way to conceive a Riemann surface of connectivity 2p + 1 as a usual surface in space with p holes, [Clifford 1876]-Clifford did not use any specific name for the number p, there.
 About this contribution, see [Scholz 1980, pp. 161-163].